ibm-cloud-docs/ContinuousDelivery/git_toolchains.md

 ## Creating a toolchain from a template with {{site.data.keyword.gitrepos}} or GitHub
 {: #creating_a_toolchain_git}

 You can use a template as a starting point to [create a toolchain](https://cloud.ibm.com/devops/create){: external} that includes either a {{site.data.keyword.gitrepos}} or GitHub tool integration.
-Learn more about how to use the templates from the [IBM Cloud Garage Method](https://www.ibm.com/cloud/garage/category/tools){:external}.
+Learn more about how to use the templates from the [IBM Cloud Garage Method](https://www.ibm.com/cloud/garage/category/tools){: external}.

 1. If you use {{site.data.keyword.cloud_notm}} Public, log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){: external}.
 1. If you use {{site.data.keyword.cloud_notm}} Dedicated, log in to your Dedicated environment on {{site.data.keyword.cloud_notm}}